directvt/vtm/doc/architecture.md

     TS === VTMs
 ```

-- vtm is a text-based desktop environment that comes with a single executable.
+- Vtm is a text-based desktop environment that comes with a single executable.
-- Due to the fact that a typical desktop environment is a dynamic long-living construct of interacting processes, vtm has a number of mutually exclusive runtime modes to parallelize this functionality by launching multiple interacting vtm processes.
 - Due to the fact that a typical desktop environment is a dynamic, long-lived construct of interacting processes, vtm has a number of runtime modes for running multiple vtm processes in parallel to form the environment.
 - Each desktop session is a vtm process running in `Desktop Server` mode.
 - Desktop environment users connect to an existing desktop session through an additional vtm process running in `Desktop Client` mode.